FocusV857/Medalpaca/README.md

 # Medalpaca
-A simple test script on rockfish for Medalpaca(Med-LLM) wit zero-shot prompting
+This is a simple test script on rockfish for Medalpaca(Med-LLM) wit zero-shot prompting